What’s The King’s Arms like?

 From the light and airy landing, two sets of stairs led to the bedrooms, which had the same sumptuous mattresses and bedding as the pub rooms.
 On one side was a spacious twin room while there was a lovely king-size on the other, as well as the family bathroom.
 Here, the decor was a little dated but it was perfectly functional with a good, hot shower.

 We visited on a Sunday so managed to sample one of the pub’s delicious roasts (£15.95).
-We also tried the vegan shepherd’s pie (£14.95) and were blown away by the goats cheese roulade starter (£6.95), which was packed with flavour and incredibly moreish.
+We also tried the vegan shepherd’s pie (£14.95) and were blown away by the goats cheese roulade starter (£6.95), which was packed with flavour.
 In the summer months, visitors can also enjoy wood-fired pizzas in the garden.

-Gin fans will be pleased to hear that The King’s Arms has an extensive selection on offer – and what’s more, if you sign up to The Epicurean Club before you visit, you can enjoy a welcome G&T on the house, as well as discounts on selected wines.
+Gin fans will be pleased to hear that The King’s Arms has an extensive selection on offer.
+What’s more, if you sign up to The Epicurean Club before you visit, you’ll get a welcome G&T on the house, as well as discounts on selected wines.

-ANY FOUR-LEGGED FRIENDS TO PLAY WITH?
-Look out for Spoof, the resident Jack Russell.
-We weren’t lucky enough to meet him during our visit but he does love to greet as many four-legged guests as he can.
+Yes, look out for Jack Russell, Spoof.
+We didn’t meet him during our visit but he loves to greet as many four-legged guests as he can.

 Every day, staff place a toy version of Spoof, above, in one of the bedrooms.
-If you’re lucky enough to find him in yours when you check-in, you’ll get a free drink, as will everyone else in your party.
+If you’re lucky enough to find him in yours when you check-in, everyone in your party will be treated to a free drink.
 Happy hunting!

-WHERE’S GOOD FOR WALKIES?
 Head to the Westonbirt Arboretum, which is just three miles up the road and beautiful in autumn.
-Here you will find one of the finest tree collections in the world, with more than 15,000 evergreen and deciduous trees, many of which were hand-picked by the wealthy Holford family in Victorian times.
+Here you will find one of the world’s finest tree collections, with more than 15,000 evergreen and deciduous trees.
+Many were hand-picked by the wealthy Holford family in Victorian times.

-The site, which spans more than 600 acres, is managed by the Forestry Commission and has more than 17 miles of paths to explore, plus poo bins aplenty.
-Dogs are not allowed in the Old Arboretum but they are welcome in Silk Wood, which makes up around two-thirds of the entire site.
+The site, which spans more than 600 acres, is managed by the Forestry Commission.
+It has more than 17 miles of paths to explore, plus poo bins aplenty.
+Dogs are not allowed in the Old Arboretum but they are welcome in Silk Wood.
+This makes up around two-thirds of the entire site.
 The STIHL Tree Top Walkway is an absolute must.

 Westonbirt has a fantastic shop with lots of locally-made produce and dog-themed gifts.
 Visitors are welcome to browse with their pets and there is even a treat jar on the counter to reward good boys and girls.
 The onsite restaurant and cafe are also impressive, or you can pack a picnic.
 Admission is £10 but you can get tickets as part of an Epicurean Club package at The King’s Arms.
 Keep reading to find out more.

-GET ON THE DOG AND BONE: The Westonbirt Experience at The King’s Arms starts from £226 per room.
-The price includes accommodation, dinner for two (with an allowance of £35 per person), breakfast in the morning and admission to the Westonbirt Arboretum.
+The Westonbirt Experience at The King’s Arms starts from £226 per room.
+The price includes accommodation, dinner for two (with an allowance of £35 per person), breakfast and admission to the Westonbirt Arboretum.
 Click here to book through The Epicurean Club.
 Alternatively, visit the pub website or call 01454 238245.

 Joining The Epicurean Club costs £99 a year, or £9.99 a month.
-Members receive a range of benefits, including a free Sunday night stay at the venue of their choice (when dining a la carte), complimentary room upgrades, late check outs and early check ins and free dog stays.
-They can also save up to 20% on products from Epicurean Club partners as well as members rates’ on midweek lunches and Epicurean Experiences.
+Members receive a range of benefits, including a free Sunday night stay (when dining a la carte).
+They also enjoy complimentary room upgrades, late check outs and early check ins and free dog stays.
+Members save up to 20% on products from Epicurean Club partners too, as well as members rates’ on Epicurean Experiences.
 To find out more, click here to visit the Epicurean Club website.